 A road trip down the coastal Great Ocean Road is a classic Aussie holiday, and sunny February is one the best times to head to this southern state and see the Twelve Apostles.
-While there might only be nine of these remarkable rock formations left, it’s still worth the drive to take some snaps and explore the nearby Loch Ard Gorge.
-The scenery is unbeatable.
+While only nine of these remarkable rock formations are left, it’s still worth the drive to take some snaps and explore the nearby Loch Ard Gorge – the scenery is simply unbeatable.

-March –watch the sunrise over Uluru, Northern Territory
+Best for: watching the sunrise over Uluru in the Northern Territory

 Yes, it’s a cliché, but it’s also a once-in-a-lifetime experience that every person should have – watching the sunrise over Uluru.
 In this desert area of Australia, it’s always warm and rarely rains, but this time of year is a cooler month to visit the Red Centre.
 Have the cameras ready, as you won’t want to miss getting the perfect photo of this spectacular sight.

 Best for: exploring luscious rainforests and swimming in a secluded waterhole in Queensland